-Bull Creek Ranch is the home of JW Spencer.
-It’s found deep in the heart of Texas, on the edge of the Texas Hill Country near the Llano Uplift, between the Colorado and San Gabriel Rivers.
-In fact, the ranch house is located directly on the path of the old Chisholm Trail, where cowboys in the 1880’s drove cattle north to the rail road.
-Today, Bull Creek Ranch retains the values that forged it out of the wilderness: hard work, integrity, and faith in God.
-The traditions and values of generations of Texans are the same today.
-So, take a seat on the backporch and enjoy the sunset.
+The home of JW Spencer is deep in the heart of the Texas Hill Country, near the Llano Uplift, between the Colorado and San Gabriel Rivers.
+In fact, the home is near the path of the old Chisholm Trail, where cowboys in the 1880’s drove cattle north to the rail road.
+The traditions and values of generations of Texans remain the same today.
+So, take a seat on the back porch and enjoy the sunset.

 A United States Marine Corps veteran, JW lived in Japan for a year, the Philippine Islands for six months, and visited a few other places around the globe including the Land Down Under.
 He’s traveled to most of the 50 US States and still looks forward to cross-country adventures to this day, when he can go exploring.